-This course is structured in five units: the first two present the foundations of source code analysis and transformations.
-The next unit will present a formal setting where such analysis and transformations are defined.
-In unit 4, we will present analysis techniques for debugging and fault localization in software systems.
-Finally, in unit 5, we will study analysis and transformations of source code in the context of embedded computing.
+This course is structured in four units: the first two present the foundations of source code analysis and transformations.
+In unit 3, we will present analysis techniques for debugging and fault localization in software systems.
+Finally, in unit 4, we will study analysis and transformations of source code in the context of embedded computing.